alexrutar/goofspiel-simulator/README.md

 Other helper methods may be implemented, but the class is not allowed to maintain global state other than `name`.
 See the `strategies.py` file for example strategies.

+In order to test your strategies against the naive approaches used in `strategies.py`, or against your own written strategies, see the `run_game` function in the `game.py` file.